 The power of your content marketing doesn’t rest on ideas.
 It rests on ideas that appeal to your audience.
 If you lack ideas, you will lack content.
 If you lack ideas that grab the attention of your audience, you will lack READERS.

-How do you keep a fresh supply of ideas that have reader appeal?
+How do you keep a fresh supply of content ideas that have reader appeal?

-We asked 9 experts to give us a detailed look at their tips for developing content ideas, then we tried them.
+We asked 9 experts to give us a detailed look at their tips for developing blog post ideas, then we tried them.
 At the end of our research, we had 27 topics on our list of content ideas.
 You can see them (and download the spreadsheet) here.

 The ideas, and our process, as well as some bonus tips and lazy day hacks will keep you writing, and more importantly, keep your audience engaged.